KashifAhmad/spring-boot-authentication/README.md

 - **User Login:** Supports user login with BCrypt for Password Hashing for stateless and secure access.
 - **Error Handling:** Implements comprehensive error handling with custom responses and status codes.
 - **Security Configurations:** Configured Spring Security for protecting API endpoints and handling authentication.
-- **API Documentation:** Provides detailed API documentation for ease of use and integration.

 **Features:**
 - **User Creation API:** Endpoint to register new users with hashed passwords.